bhboyle/SMOKER-Controller/DisplayControler/README.md

 2. Install required libraries (LVGL, PID_v1)
 3. Configure `lv_conf.h` for your display settings
 4. Upload to ESP32-P4
+5. Thsi display is configured for the resolution of the device I ordered.
+If your has a different resolution you will have to adjust things considerably.

 ## File Structure